Enter

 Freemasons Vocal Competition

-With the support of Freemasons Foundaton Victoria, our eisteddfod platform is an important part of the encouraging and transformative journey for performers where they can receive constructive feedback, learn and refine their skills, boost their confidence, and unlock their full potential.
+With the generous support of Freemasons Foundation Victoria, our Eisteddfod provides an encouraging and transformative platform for performers.
+Here, participants receive constructive feedback, refine their skills, build confidence, and discover their full artistic potential.

-Join us on your path to self-discovery and artistic excellence on the stage at the Freemasons Vocal Competition.
+Join us on your journey toward self-discovery and artistic excellence at the Freemasons Vocal Competition.

 • Novice – sing for critique only